Choose another writer in this calendar:

 from the fossil evidence was that Neanderthals and Cro-Magnons did not

-think alike: that was why their skulls (and brains) differed in shape."
+think alike: that was why their skulls (and brains) differed in shape.

-than a typical "Aryan" heroine - she is a
+than a typical "Aryan" heroine -

 combination of Tarzan's Jane, Florence Nightingale, Marie Curie, and